 We were fortunate to both graduate college debt free and that’s our goal for the girls.
 The last thing I want to do is burden them with mounds of debt before they have a chance to start their careers.
-On the other hand, I also want to be able to retire at a reasonable age and continue enjoying annual vacations.
+On the other hand, I also want to be able to retire at a reasonable age, decorate our new home and continue enjoying annual vacations.
 And feeding our family is important too!

 As college tuitions continue to rise, it’s so important to put plan in place and start saving now.
 Did you know that in 18 years a state university could cost as much as $41,000+ per year??
 So much for my dreams of tailgating at a southern school – how can we even justify out of state tuition?

 While we don’t know what college our girls will want to attend, it’s imperative to start planning and saving early to avoid financial difficulties in the future.

 Have you started saving for college?